Business bank accounts for discharged bankrupts UK 2021

 - You won’t be able to get an overdraft.

-- Some accounts for businesses with bad credit may come for expensive fees.
+- Some accounts for businesses with bad credit may come with expensive fees.

 Frequently asked questions